Smog-Olufolahan/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * A program that prints the alphabet in lowercase, followed by anew line.
 ## 3. alphABET
 * A program that prints the alphabet in lowecase, and then in uppercase, followed by a new line.
+## 4. When I was having that alphabet soup, I never thought that it would pay off
+* A program that prints the alphabet in lowercase, followed by a new line.